DistributedObjectProtocol/web/docs/javascript/api/observeProperty.md

 The property of the object.

 #### callback `Function`
-The function you want to receive the mutations
+The function where you want to receive the mutations.